Ministry of Higher Education, Science and Technology (Dominican Republic)

-The Ministry of Higher Education, Science and Technology (Spanish: Ministerio de Educación Superior, Ciencia y Tecnología or MESCYT) of the Dominican Republic is a government institution that regulates higher education in the country as well as research, grants and technology.
+The Ministry of Higher Education, Science and Technology (Ministerio de Educación Superior, Ciencia y Tecnología, MESCyT), is a government institution that regulates higher education in the country as well as research, grants and technology.

 It originated from a commission to modernize the Dominican government and it was officially created as the Secretaría de Estado de Educación Superior, Ciencia y Tecnología on 2001.
-The current minister is Franklin García Fermín, who assumed office on August 16, 2020.
-Its headquarters are located at Santo Domingo.
+The current minister is Rafael Santos Badía, who assumed office on February 9, 2026.

 History

 Higher education in the Dominican Republic

 The history of higher education in the Dominican Republic goes back to colonial times.
 The first academic center was founded by Dominican friars in 1518 and it would later be elevated to a university by the papal bull In Apostolatus Culmine of October 28, 1538.
 This was St. Thomas Aquinus University (Spanish: Real y Pontificia Universidad de Santo Tomás de Aquino).
 This institution closed on 1801 when the Spanish colony of Santo Domingo became part of the French Empire.

 Higher education was restored on 1815 by writer and politician José Núñez de Cáceres, who was elected rector of the institution.
 He was responsible of declaring the Ephemeral Independence of 1821, which saw the beginning of the Haitian occupation of the Spanish side and the closing of the university.

 Between 1866 and 1891, the Professional Institute (Instituto Profesional) had some of the functions of the nonexistent University.
 The Professional Institute reappeared on 1895.
 On November 16, 1914, it was transformed into the University of Santo Domingo (Universidad de Santo Domingo).
 This institution temporarily closed during the United States occupation of the Dominican Republic (1916-1924).

 On December 31, 1961, by the Law no. 5778, the center acquired its autonomy, renaming itself as the Autonomous University of Santo Domingo (Universidad Autónoma de Santo Domingo).
 The first autonomous authorities were elected in February 1962.